top of page

 But, on that Sunday, I was sitting in the back row.
 I believe a man named Garland - and whose last name I'll reserve for privacy - was sitting on the end of the row.
 The reason I remember that will become apparent.

-At the time, I don't believe I understood what accepting Jesus entailed.
+At the time, I don't believe I understood what "accepting Jesus" entailed.
 That didn't come until later that afternoon in the pastor's study when he used Revelations 3:20 to explain the transaction that was taking place.
 The thing happening inside my head during the sermon and the song of invitation was simpler than that.
 I understood that I had to make some kind of decision myself, something that wasn't my daddy's or my mother's (or grandmothers' or cousins') if I wanted to know Jesus.

 And, so, I walked down the aisle.
 I think there were 5 or 6 young people who walked down the aisle that day, and 5 or 6 more the week before.
 I believe I recall that my cousin, Debbie, was one.
 I also recall that my daddy was the "church clerk" and it was his job to fill out cards for everyone who walked down the aisle.
 And, I recall the tears in his eyes when he was recording mine.